jayesnc2512/GeoGuard/README.md

 ### Achievements
 - Qualified for preliminary round of IEEE YESIST12.

-- Currently developing under guidance of Rajasthan Police
+- Currently developing under guidance of Rajasthan Police (Finalist at Rajasthan Police Hackathon 1.0)

 - Presented project idea for City institute of disaster Management(BMC)